For Lent I decided to give up Facebook. I pledged to not logon from March 5th to April 19th. Mission accomplished.

 So with that in mind I want to share a video that was shown at our All Staff meeting last Friday.
 It really hit home with me.

 I know I come off a little crazy (ok, sometimes a lot) sounding when writing this blog but I really want to thank everyone for being there for me and reading it.

-While writing this I was listening to " Mona Lisa" from "Parallax" by "Atlas Sound"
+While writing this I was listening to " Flirting with Time" from "Highway Companion" by "Tom Petty"